TmCrafz/FlipIconChecker/README.md

 # FlipIconChecker
 This library let you define a front and back layout, which get added to the FlipIconChecker.
 The view flips with a animation to the other side when it is checked and a custom view scale in.
-This library makes it easy to make flipping views like Google in the Holo and Material Gmail app.
+This library makes it easy to make flipping views like Google in the Holo and Material Gmail app or the material sms app.
 Compatible with api level 15+.

 ## Preview